SwetaVarshney21/Traffic-Prediction-System/README.md

 ## Data Collection and Preprocessing
 The dataset was compiled from various sensors and traffic monitoring systems installed across different zones.
 The raw data underwent several preprocessing steps, including:

-1: Data Cleaning: Removing any anomalies or incorrect entries.
+1: Data Cleaning: Removing any anomalies or incorrect entries.<br>
-2: Normalization: Scaling the data to ensure uniformity.
+2: Normalization: Scaling the data to ensure uniformity.<br>
-3: Feature Engineering: Creating new features like day of the week, weather condition codes, and traffic density levels.
+3: Feature Engineering: Creating new features like day of the week, weather condition codes, and traffic density levels.<br>

 ## Performance Insights
 ### 📍Accuracy using Random Forest:<br>